dkackman/chia-dotnet-bls/README.md

 This is a direct port of the [chia bls typescript library](https://github.com/Chia-Network/node-chia-bls).
 Codingh style and naming have been converted to C# conventions but otherwise it is very similar in API.

-All of the unit tests from the original project have been proted and pass.
+All of the unit tests from the original project have been ported and pass.

 ___